jaeho/Juri/readme.md

 Simple Use cases will look something like this:

-First, you declare uri model class using `@JuriModel` annotation.
+First, you have to declare uri model class using `@JuriModel` annotation.

 ```kotlin
 @JuriModel(scheme = "myapp", host = "search", path = "/{category}/p/{page}")